-- Organizations sometimes do not have the expertise to manage compliance solutions
+Organisations sometimes do not have the expertise to manage compliance solutions.

-- Manual maintenance of more than 100s of compliances in a company is humanely impossible, resulting in several errors.
+Manual maintenance of more than 100’s compliances in a company is humanely impossible, resulting in several errors.

 Benefits of Statutory Compliance for the company

-- A company’s goodwill is maintained when a company invests in compliance management, which ensures more significant investments in the company.
+A company’s stature is maintained when a company invests in compliance management, which ensures more significant investments in the company.

-- HR compliance improves the quality of an organization’s products and services.
-When the company’s focus shifts from clearing penalties to their main business activities, the company is benefitted.
+HR compliance improves the quality of an organisation’s products and services.
+When the company’s focus shifts from clearing penalties to its main business activities, it benefits.

 Benefits of Statutory Compliance for Employees

-- An employee receives bonuses based on the profits gained by the organization.
+An employee receives bonuses based on the profits gained by the organisation.

-- When employees retire, they are eligible for a monthly sum of money saved throughout their work period in the form of provident funds.
+Retired employees are eligible for monthly money saved throughout their work period through provident funds.

 The professional tax is deducted before giving out the salary to an individual, which varies monthly.